MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/taxonomy-tagging-setup.md

 # Set up and manage taxonomy tagging in Microsoft Syntex

-An admin sets up taxonomy tagging for Microsoft Syntex in the Microsoft 365 admin center.
+The taxonomy tagging service for Microsoft Syntex is set up in the Microsoft 365 admin center.

 ## Prerequisites